mythril-forge/vanilla-spells/spells/level-6/magic-jar.md

 Meanwhile, the possessed creature's soul can perceive from the container using its own senses, but it can't move or take actions at all.

 While possessing a body, you can use your action to return from the host body to the container if it is within 100 feet of you, returning the host creature's soul to its body.
-If the host body dies while you're in it, the creature dies, and you must make a Charisma saving throw against your own spellcasting DC.
+If the host body dies while you're in it, the creature dies, and you must make a Charisma Saving Throw against your own spellcasting DC.
 On a success, you return to the container if it is within 100 feet of you.
 Otherwise, you die.